 There’s a BIG “but.”

-Usually these billboards and social media ads are for anesthesiologists or prescribers with little training on psychedelic experiences.
+Usually these billboards and social media ads are from anesthesiologists or prescribers with little training on psychedelic experiences.
+Ketamine training for providers is essential for safe and responsible therapeutic use.
 Pain clinics, like spinal centers for example, conduct these types of treatments.
 Does pain management and a brief online doctor consult sound right for mental health issues?
 Not necessarily.

 This is especially true of Florida and other states, where “pill mills” were a problem in the past.
 Pill mills were rampant in Florida and other states years ago.
 They were quack clinics where doctors slung painkiller prescriptions with no questions asked.
 They primarily catered to opioid addicts.